Front-runner

 In politics, a front-runner (also spelled frontrunner or front runner) is a leader in an electoral race.
 While the front-runner in athletic events (the namesake of the political concept) is generally clear, a political front-runner, particularly in the presidential primary process, is less so as a potential nominee may lead in the polls, have the most name recognition, the most funds raised, or a combination of these.
-The front-runner is most often declared by the media who are following the race and is written about in a different style than their challengers.
+The front-runner is most often declared by the media who are following the race and is written about in a different style than his or her challengers.

 Etymology

 The word front-runner originated in the United States.
 The term emerged from foot racing.
 It was used by 1914.
 According to Merriam-Webster the term meant "a contestant who runs best when in the lead" by that time.
 However the Dictionary of American Slang says it meant "the leader in a contest, election, etc." by that year.

 The adjective front-running was used by 1940.
 It also originated from racing.
 The meaning of the word was analogous to its nounal counterpart at that time.
 The term was used as a noun by 1970 in the United States to mean "support given to a person or team only when they are doing well."
 By the 1980s a new definition for front-running emerged from the commodities market in which the word was also used as a noun.
 The definition was used to describe "a type of fraud in which a trader withholds a large customer order so that he can personally profit from its effect on the market."

 The intransitive verb front-run emerged by 1950.
 It originated from a back formation of front-runner.
 By that year it had a meaning that was analogous to its nounal counterpart.

 The related word frontrunneritis was used by 1995.
 It is a combination of frontrunner and –itis, a suffix frequently used informally to describe a tendency or mood that is comparable to a disease.
 The term was used by that time to describe "the condition of being a leading candidate."
 In particular it was used to characterize "a tendency to coast or to be under increased scrutiny by the press."